Places To Visit

 Llandovery (3 miles – 10 minutes)

-The historic town of Llandovery has a small Co-op supermarket (out of town), Post Office (in the Market Place), a bank with cashpoint, cafes, gift and craft shops and a tourist office (open in summer months only).
+The historic town of Llandovery has a small Co-op supermarket (out of town), Post Office with cashpoint (in the Market Place), cafes, gift and craft shops and a tourist office (open in summer months only).
 You can take a train from the town on the Heart of Wales line with connections to Swansea, Shrewsbury, Knighton and the elegant Victorian town of Llandrindod Wells.

 At 2.00 p.m.
 GMT or 3.00 p.m.
 BST every afternoon you can watch from a hide as red kites are fed.
 The display is spectacular, the red kite being the second largest bird of prey in the United Kingdom, with a wingspan of five feet.